billyyoung/blog/content/start-here.md

 Some of my values include: **Beauty**, **Industry** ("to work hard and well at my life tasks"), **Passion**, **Intimacy**, and **Self-Knowledge**.

-My interests tend to cluster around two topics: Personal Development and Doing The Thing.
+My interests tend to cluster around two topics: Personal Development and Doing Things.

 I like [introspection](https://billy.dev/posts/letter-29/) and [figuring myself out](https://billy.dev/posts/comparisons/).
 I like [improving](https://billy.dev/posts/5-25/).
 I like chatting about psychology, [neuroscience](https://billy.dev/posts/brain-and-ego/) and philosophy of mind, and personality stuff (Enneagram: 4w5; INTJ; cusp-y ♍️☼♐☾♋↑).